Troubleshooting: "Offline" agent

 In the AWS cloud, routers require ICMP type 3 code 4.
 If this traffic is blocked, connectivity between agents and the manager may be interrupted.

 You can force allow this traffic in Deep Security.
-Either create a firewall policy with a force allow, or in the computer or policy settings, in the Advanced Network Engine area, enable Force Allow ICMP type3 code4 (see Advanced Network Engine settings).
+Either create a firewall policy with a force allow, or in the computer or policy settings, in the Advanced Network Engine area, enable Force Allow ICMP type3 code4 (see Network engine settings).